FogoEGelo/FGController/README.md

 This module is updated frequently, if you notice an error send me a message, or `create a comment here`

 Theses modules are recents, then probably have errors even i had fixed a lot

-## The actual Version is V1.4, updated at 08/04